Scarabol/rock-raiders-web/README.md

 - Use same team for all missions and add names to raiders
 - Auto switch from portrait to landscape mode in fullscreen
 - Refactor job system to allow multi-carry jobs for vehicles
+- Large Cat not usable to carry vehicles in Level 19
+- Lava not placed correctly at start in Level 19

 ### v0.9.0 - Polishing